zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 without expectations without decoration,

-Those who        the decoration state has separated and the truth-speakers should walk alone like a rhino horn. "
+Those who        the decoration state has separated and the truth-speakers should walk alone like a rhinoceros horn. "

 146. Wife and parents, Caigu and relatives,